 With little warning or time to prepare, I stumbled upon an opportunity to immerse myself in that unknown swath of plains.
 I had a chance to ride my bike to Kansas.

 My friend Alex Howes posted something coy about the route on Instagram.
 “Plotting a long bomb,” he wrote in the caption.
 I texted to ask if he was really doing what I thought he was doing.
 He was.
 I asked what I meant to be a leading question: “You doing it alone?”
 His reply: “That’s the plan for now.”
 Then, “Want to come swap turns for 12hrs?”

 I had about four days to get ready.
 I was in, 100%.

 No, Alex would not be the weak link on this or any other gravel bike ride.
-He’d be towing along me, a solid all-around rider, who was respectably top-100 at DK but certainly not a finely tuned specimen.
+He’d be towing along me, a solid all-around rider, who was respectably top-100 in Kansas but certainly not a finely tuned specimen.
 A pro cyclist I am not.

 The challenge was about 207 miles, about 90% gravel, and 4,000 feet of climbing.
 Thankfully, he was willing to take a relaxed approach in this ride to the end of Colorado.
 His advice: Pack a lot of snacks and a water filter.
 Fortunately, he was able to bring the latter.

 On the day of the ride, I met him on the Boulder Creek Path in the center of town at about 6 a.m. after he endured a freezing-cold ride down from his home in Nederland at about 9,000 feet.
 A few bonus miles — I guess he is a pro rider after all.

 Although the suburbs around Denver and Boulder are densely packed in, we were surprised to quickly leave the pavement behind.
 In about 20 miles, we were out in farm country.
 After about 30 miles, we came across a wild turkey roaming near the road.